Resources for CCR - Adult Education Instructors & Tutors

 in its orbit, observe planets and extraterrestrial weather patterns up close,

 and more.
 (This is graphics intensive and takes several minutes to fully download.)

 Guide to Grammar and Writing

-Lynn LeFever, Director of Basic Skills in Watauga County, recommended this
+The Director of Adult Education in Watauga County recommended this

 site as being very useful for grammar and writing resources.
 Among the many